2014 Chinese Bridge Delegation to China

 Note: If you do not have a valid passport, please obtain one immediately.
 For more information, please visit http://travel.state.gov/content/passports/english.html.

 How can I apply to join the Delegation?

-The application deadline is Aug.
-4, 2014.
-Applications will be reviewed on a rolling basis.
+Although the priority application deadline was Aug.
+4, 2014, applications will be accepted until the final deadline of August 25, 2014.
 Submit your online application for the 2014 Chinese Bridge Delegation.